Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Introduction

 \section{Introduction}

-In recent years, pre-trained self-supervised learning (SSL) models have revolutionized the field of speech representation learning, leading to significant improvements across a wide range of tasks \cite{mohamed2022self}.
-Among them, WavLM \cite{chen2022wavlm} has become a cornerstone in state-of-the-art speaker diarization systems \cite{tawara2024ntt, plaquet2024mambabasedsegmentationmodelspeaker, han2025leveraging}.
-These systems benefit from the contextualized acoustic representations offered by SSL models, significantly reducing diarization error rates (DER) in complex conversational scenarios.
-Despite their success, SSL-based diarization systems remain challenging to deploy in real-world applications due to the substantial computational and memory demands of models like WavLM.
-With hundreds of millions of parameters, these models incur high inference latency and require considerable storage and hardware resources, limiting their applicability in latency-critical, embedded, and on-device settings.
+Understanding multi-speaker conversations requires identifying when each person is speaking and attributing speech segments to the correct speaker—a task known as \textit{speaker diarization}.
+In recent years, pre-trained self-supervised learning (SSL) models have revolutionized speech representation learning, leading to major advances across a wide range of tasks~\cite{mohamed2022self}.
+Among them, WavLM~\cite{chen2022wavlm} has become a cornerstone in state-of-the-art speaker diarization systems~\cite{tawara2024ntt, plaquet2024mambabasedsegmentationmodelspeaker, han2025leveraging}.
+These systems leverage the contextualized acoustic representations offered by SSL models, substantially reducing diarization error rates (DER) in complex conversational scenarios.
+Despite these gains, SSL-based diarization systems remain difficult to deploy in practice due to the high computational and memory demands of large models such as WavLM.
+With hundreds of millions of parameters, these models incur high inference latency and require considerable hardware resources, limiting their use in latency-critical and on-device applications.